Hamilton Amputation Injury Lawyer

 ii.
 Amputation of an arm or another impairment causing the total and permanent loss of use of an arm.

 iii.
-Severe and permanent alteration of prior structure and function involving one or both legs as a result of which the insured person’s score on the Spinal Cord Independence Measure, Version III, item 12 (Mobility Indoors), as published in Catz, A., Itzkovich, M., Tesio L. et al, A multicentre international study on the Spinal Cord Independence Measure, version III: Rasch psychometric validation, Spinal Cord (2007) 45, 275-291 and applied over a distance of up to 10 metres on an even indoor surface is 0 to 5.
+Severe and permanent alteration of prior structure and function involving one or both legs as a result of which the insured person’s score on the Spinal Cord Independence Measure, Version III, item 12 (Mobility Indoors), as published in Catz, A., Itzkovich, M., Tesio L. et al., A multicentre international study on the Spinal Cord Independence Measure, version III: Rasch psychometric validation, Spinal Cord (2007) 45, 275-291 and applied over a distance of up to 10 metres on an even indoor surface is 0 to 5.

 Can an amputee experience pain after a traumatic amputation?

 In our experience, we have seen our amputee clients experience two types of pain: phantom limb pain and amputation stump pain.
-All amputees have phantom sensations, but in some patients, they can cause
+All amputees have phantom sensations, but in some patients, they can cause excruciating pain.

 Who will pay for my prosthetics after my traumatic limb amputation?